neuralmagic/docs/docs/source/getstarted.md

 - Apply your recipe with only a few lines of code using [SparseML](https://github.com/neuralmagic/sparseml).
 - Finally, for GPU-level performance on CPUs, deploy your sparse-quantized model with the [DeepSparse Engine](https://github.com/neuralmagic/deepsparse).

-Our inference engine and model optimization technologies enable companies to use ubiquitous and unconstrained CPU resources to achieve performance breakthroughs, at scale, with all the flexibility of software.
+Our Sparsify and SparseML tools allow us to easily reach industry leading levels of sparsity while preserving baseline accuracy, and the DeepSparse Engine’s breakthrough sparse kernels execute this computation effectively.

 **Full Deep Sparse Platform flow:**